Pass your test with flying colours and you'll be on your bike in no time.

 Before you head for the open road, you’ll need to complete a Compulsory Basic Training (CBT) course.
 Use GOV.UK to find your nearest training body.

 It’ll cost around £120 and you’ll spend a day riding around cones learning the basics of motorcycle roadcraft.
-It’s not a test, it’s training.
+It’s not a test - it’s training.
 Because of this, you're unlikely to fail for making a few small mistakes.
 However, if the instructor believes that your riding is dangerous, they could refuse to give you a CBT certificate.

 The CBT ensures that you have some competency before hitting the highway and is valid for two years.

 You can even hire a bike and riding gear from the training centre.
 That way, if you fall off, it won’t be your bike that gets scratched.

 Once completed, you can practice to your heart’s content, until you feel ready to take the full test.

 Before you’re eligible for your full licence, you need to take a theory test, which costs £25.
 It’s a two-part test on Highway Code knowledge and hazard awareness using video clips.

 Practice tests are available from the Driving Standards Authority.
 Once you’ve passed this, you can book a date for your practical test.

 Going direct to a full licence

 If you're over 24 years old, you qualify for Direct Access to ride a Category A bike.

 The only way of doing Direct Access before you’re 24, is if you’re 21 and have held your A2 licence for two years.